Safest Teeth Whiteners

 Permanent dentures typically cost an average of $6,000 to $8,000 per arch because of the surgery required and amount of time the dentist spends to plan and deliver your prosthetics.

 However, this price can widely vary and may be significantly more expensive.

-Dentures are typically covered by your insurance.
+Dentures are usually at least partially covered by your insurance.
 Most insurance plans will cover 50 percent of your denture, and the patient is responsible for the remainder.
 Denture costs will vary based on the quality of the denture.